• Resources Home

 Panopto Video Assignments

 It is possible to have an assignment in Canvas where students submit videos that they have created themselves.
 Students can create a short video where they offer commentary on course material or demonstrate their understanding of a concept.
 You may also want students to record videos in which they express dynamic skills learned in class such as interviewing a research participant.
-You can ask students to view each others’ work or you can ask students to send videos privately to just the instructor.
-The instructor has the option to provide detailed feedback on video assignments in SpeedGrader.

-For more information on how to create a Panopto video assignment, see the Instructor Guide for Panopto Video Assignments.
-You can provide your students instruction on submitting their assignment by sharing the Student Guide for Panopto Video Assignments with them.
+• You can provide your students instruction on submitting their videos for both Assignments and Discussions by sharing the Student Guide for Panopto Video Assignments with them.

 Other options for Student Recordings

-A Panopto assignment is best when students need to include and possibly edit screen content.
+A Panopto assignment is best when students need to include screen content.
 Allowing students to submit media recordings in a Canvas Assignment are best for talking head recordings (you can allow students to submit media recordings in Discussions if you want students to view and respond to one another’s videos), and recording in Zoom or on personal devices might work best if these tools more familiar and address what students need to accomplish.

 Previous